Despite continued awareness campaigns, mental illness still remains a taboo subject in the workplace. Read on.

 Back in 2005, it was believed that stress, depressions and anxiety cost the UK economy 12.8 million working days.
 Literally, billions of pounds are being lost every year to mental illness – and the issue is expected to get worse.
 The World Health Organisation published estimates suggesting that depression will be the second most common cause of disability in the world by 2020.

-The fact is that effects of mental illness are hugely underestimated.
+The fact is that the effects of mental illness are hugely underestimated.
 One estimate published by the Department of Health suggests that nearly 30% of your employees will have a mental health problem of some sort this year.
 One-third of workers, struggling with illness every year.

 As a result, employers need to re-evaluate their mental health provisions now – there’s a very good chance that at least one of their employees is struggling right now.